 To close this gap, I have started a new line of research in collaboration with the CIBSR at Stanford University in children aged 8 to 12 years, and with the University of Vienna and MPI CBS Leipzig in parents – both fathers and mothers – of children aged 5 years.
 Experiments mainly focus on fMRI in single participants (children; fathers and mothers) and attachment in all of them is measured using validated age-appropriate self-reports and/or semi-structured narrative interview techniques.

 The Neural Substrates of Attachment in Children

-Children performed two social emotional tasks in the fMRI scanner, comprising the social feedback processing task (already used in adults and adolescents), and a newly designed own versus mother face morph task.
+In a first study conducted some years ago at Stanford University, 8-12 years old children performed two social emotional tasks in the fMRI scanner: 1) a social feedback processing task (already previously used in adults and adolescents), and 2) a newly designed own versus mother face morph task.
 Attachment in children to their parents was measured with the child version of the self-report questionnaire Experiences in Close Relationships revised (ECR-RC).

 The Neural Substrates of Attachment in Parents

 Parents (both mothers and fathers) from a different study are also performing two social emotional tasks in the fMRI scanner, comprising an emotional facial expression processing task from own versus unknown children, as well as a virtual ball-tossing game with the own versus an unknown child.
 Attachment in adults is measured with the self-report questionnaire Experiences in Close Relationships revised (ECR-R), the Adult Attachment Interview (AAI), as well as video-ratings of the parent-child interaction.
 These data are acquired in association with the D-CARE and M-CARE projects (see here).

 More information will be posted here as soon as it becomes available.